-Keyed locks are usually installed within a door knob or handle, these types of locks operate with a pin tumbler which fits to a small metal key.
+Keyed locks are usually installed within a doorknob or handle, these types of locks operate with a pin tumbler which fits a small metal key.
 Once the matching key is inserted, the pins are raised and the door is unlocked.
 Keyed locks can be installed for residential homes and even offices throughout Texas.

-A deadbolt (also known as dead lock) is a unique locking mechanism which can’t be moved to the open position except by rotating the key.
+A deadbolt (also known as deadlock) is a unique locking mechanism that can’t be moved to the open position except by rotating the key.
 Often used in conjunction with a typical spring-bolt lock to provide additional security for homes and buildings.
-A deadlock, if cylinder operated, may feature either single cylinder or double cylinder.
-Although a deadbolt may provide additional security, the double cylinder design may raise a safety issue in a sense that if there is a fire hazard, the occupants will not be able to open the door for escaping through double cylinder locked doors unless the correct key is used.
+A deadlock, if cylinder operated, may feature either a single cylinder or a double cylinder.
+Although a deadbolt may provide additional security, the double cylinder design may raise a safety issue in the sense that if there is a fire hazard, the occupants will not be able to open the door for escaping through double-cylinder locked doors unless the correct key is used.

 Master Lock Systems

-They are designed to allow strict controlled access using set of keys, each with their own assigned level of access.
+They are designed to allow strict controlled access using a set of keys, each with its own assigned level of access.

-For example: a particular resident in an apartment or hotel loses their key, and calls upon the manager who possesses a Grand Master Key which can open ALL the doors within an apartment or hotel locking system.
-This is a simple explanation of a master key system, because depending on the need, master key systems can have multiple locking systems with various keys opening specific doors while some of the keys only open certain set of locks.
+For example, a particular resident in an apartment or hotel loses their key and calls upon the manager who possesses a Grand Master Key which can open ALL the doors within an apartment or hotel locking system.
+This is a simple explanation of a master key system because depending on the need, master key systems can have multiple locking systems with various keys opening specific doors while some of the keys only open a certain set of locks.

 Too Many Keys?

-Even if master key systems may seem like having too many keys, the main idea of a master key system actually is to minimize the need to have multiple keys for certain doors.
+Even if master key systems may seem like have too many keys, the main idea of a master key system actually is to minimize the need to have multiple keys for certain doors.
 Furthermore, if a key is lost, the number of keys you would need to replace would also be greater without a master key system.
-Although you do not need to operate a hotel, bank, or a casino to take advantage of master key system, it can be an ideal option to consider dependent on your business security needs.
+Although you do not need to operate a hotel, bank, or casino to take advantage of a master key system, it can be an ideal option to consider depending on your business security needs.